Skip to main content

 The Value a Consultant Can Bring to Your Next Technology Upgrade

-In this podcast, Founder and CEO of Deviate Consulting, Erin Hulse, in a conversation with Mark Wickersham of AgilLink, shares insights into the software selection and implementation process, discusses potential pitfalls, and relates the value a consultant can bring.
+In this podcast, Founder and CEO of Deviate, Erin Hulse, shares insights into the software selection and implementation process, discusses potential pitfalls, and relates the value a consultant can bring.
 Deviate Consulting is a leader in helping companies who are considering technology upgrades.
 Deviate provides expert guidance on everything from software selection to implementation.

 Deviate provides exceptional support for investment management professionals and single and multi-family offices.
 Their methodology includes assessment of needs, software selection, vendor qualification, and software contract negotiation.

 Erin Hulse is the founder of Deviate Consulting, LLC, which focuses on software selection, implementation, and accounting services for single and multi-family offices.
 Erin has been managing Deviate Consulting since August 2015, and is based in Indianapolis, IN.
-She earned Bachelor of Science degrees in Accounting and Finance from the Kelley School of Business at Indiana University in Bloomington, IN.
-Her extensive career experience includes working for accounting firms, banks and family offices.
+Her extensive career experience includes working for accounting firms, banks, and family offices.

 WHAT VALUE CAN A CONSULTANT PROVIDE FOR TECHNOLOGY DEPLOYMENT AND IMPLEMENTATION?